Hi! You found our list of the best virtual retreat ideas.

 One of the most important steps of planning a traditional company retreat is securing a location.
 Similarly, one of the most important steps of planning a virtual company retreat is choosing the technology.

-For virtual retreats, video meeting software is the venue.
+For virtual retreats, virtual meeting software is the venue.
 Be sure to choose programs that accommodate your budget, number of guests, and proposed agenda.

 Some of the most popular video conferencing platforms include: